Garis Gallery of the American West

 The late Jim Garis’ vision for the gallery: “I believe that art tells stories that are open to interpretation by the viewer.
 The American West is the perfect subject matter since it is such an untamed and unique period.
 My family is proud to be able to share this experience with the Chisholm Trail Heritage Center, all of southwestern Oklahoma and the thousands of guests from around the world who visit here each year.”

-Designed by Museum Arts of Dallas, Texas, the gallery maze is amazing as you travel through the 2,300 square feet, to view about 300 pieces on display year-round.
-Recently, lighting was upgraded to LED.
+Designed by Museum Arts of Dallas, Texas, the gallery maze is amazing as you travel through the 2,300 square feet, to view about a third of the permanent collection on display year-round.
+In recent years, the lighting was upgraded to LED which provides a clearer view of the art.

 Put us on your Travel Itinerary!